-Riad Kheirredine offer an airport transfer for 20 euro, which we decided to take for a relaxed start to the trip.
+Riad Kheirredine offer an airport transfer, which we decided to take for a relaxed start to the trip.
 We were met outside the airport by our driver and taken in an air-conditioned van to the Medina.
 Because of the narrow streets around the riad, cars can’t make it all the way to the door of Riad Kheirredine, so we were met by Karim, who helped take our luggage to the hotel.

 I was really impressed by the level of service at the hotel.
-They give guests a Moroccan mobile phone, with preset numbers for the riad and for Valentina.
-At any time of day you can call and someone will be available to direct you if you’re lost, or come and meet you to walk you home.
+They give guests a Moroccan mobile phone, with preset numbers for the riad and for the hotel manager.
+At any time of day, you can call and someone will be available to direct you if you’re lost, or come and meet you to walk you home.
 In all the hotels I’ve stayed at, I’ve never been offered this service before.

 Riad Kheirredine has 11 rooms; four Deluxe Rooms, two Junior Suites and five Suites.
 We spent 3 nights at the riad (there is a 3-night minimum stay).
 The first 2 nights we had a suite – ‘Verveine’ and the final night we stayed in a junior suite – ‘Gingembre’.

 Riad Khierredine also offers meals in the evening to hotel residents.
 Run by Italian owners, there is both an Italian and Moroccan menu depending on what you fancy.
-There are also plans to extend the riad to include a restaurant later in the year.
+There is also a fusion-style restaurant.
 If you’re keen to try out the local restaurants, the staff offer suggestions on where to go and will make reservations for you, as well as walking you to the restaurants in the evening if you wish.
 They also offer a booking service for tours.

 As well as the two pools, Riad Kheirredine has a spa, where you can experience a traditional hammam or a body scrub as well as body masks and massage.
 There are plenty of sun loungers and sofas to relax on around the hotel, and the pools were the perfect way to refresh after a hot day walking the souks.

-Unsurprisingly, the Riad has become very popular, and so they are going to be extending it to include extra rooms and a larger spa, as well as the new restaurant.
+Unsurprisingly, the Riad has become very popular, and so they are going to be extending it to include extra rooms and a larger spa.
 So I look forward to returning when the work is complete to see the new additions.

 I was really impressed with my stay at Riad Kheirredine, not only were the facilities amazing, but the staff couldn’t do enough for us and it all felt incredibly genuine.
 They really wanted us to have a great time in Marrakech, and we really did!